ScotRail Trains is committed to protecting and respecting your privacy when you use our services. This policy is effective from 1 April 2022.

 - Consent – where you have given your consent to the processing of your personal information for specified purposes.

-- Contract – where we have a contractual relationship with you and we need to process your personal information in order to perform our contractual obligations with you.
+- Contract – where we have a contractual relationship with you and we need to process your personal information in order to perform our contractual obligations with you (for example buying a ticket to use our services).

 - Legal obligation – where we have a legal obligation to process your personal information (e.g. for taxation, regulatory purposes, health and safety purposes or the prevention and detection of crime, including reporting incidents to the British Transport Police under an Information Sharing Protocol).

-- Vital interests – if you fall ill or are injured, we may use your personal information to arrange appropriate medical treatment to protect your vital interests
+- Vital interests – if you fall ill, are injured or otherwise incapacitated, we may use your personal information to arrange appropriate medical treatment to protect your vital interests

 We will collect personal information directly from you when you: